 - Keep an eye on the number of nontechnical programs you take starting Jan.
 9, 2018.
 Not knowing yet how the BOA plans to transition CPE credits reported in prior years, you don’t want to risk coming up short on technical credits for the reporting period ending June 30, 2018.

 - Watch for updates from the MNCPA.
 The MNCPA is in close communication with the BOA.
 As soon as we know more, we plan to spread the word via our website, Footnote, digital newsletters and email.
 And, of course, you can always contact me or anyone on the MNCPA team.

 2018 is off to a great start.
 Tax reform, new CPE rules -- what more could I possibly ask for?
 A pony?
 Wait, I already have one and her name is Fancy.
 Cheers!

 Topics: Professional Certification, Reputation

-Lynn Kletscher is the MNCPA Director of Education, working to secure innovative and informative continuing education programs for CPAs.
+Lynn Kletscher is the MNCPA director of education, working to secure innovative and informative continuing education programs for CPAs.
 When she’s not researching the latest NASBA CPE rules, she is at her hobby farm tending to her horses and chickens.
 She is a fair-weather motorcyclist and a year-round fan of The Walking Dead.
 Next time you attend an MNCPA event or seminar, ask her about her zombie escape plan.
-Lynn can be reached at 952-885-5513 or email@example.com.
+Lynn can be reached at 952-885-5513 or firstname.lastname@example.org.

 Posts by this author